risc0/risc0/docs/metal-optimization-progress.md

 - Compare `.metallib` output and runtime behavior across Apple Metal Toolchain versions if possible.
 A CI Apple Silicon runner passing with a different Xcode or Metal Toolchain would be a strong signal that this is toolchain-sensitive.
+  This machine only has Xcode 26.5 build `17F42` installed, so this comparison is not locally actionable without installing another Xcode or using CI.
 - Establish a stable benchmark matrix:
   - warm `hello-world` proof: present, but too small to distinguish safe CPU-eval-check and forced full-Metal eval-check.